Grubhub says it ‘unequivocally’ isn’t running sale process

 Grubhub is confident in its growth strategy whether or not it makes acquisitions, the representative said.

 Grubhub’s place in the food delivery market has fallen precipitously over the past year as upstarts spent aggressively to break in.
-Its stock, which nosedived after it published a dismal earnings forecast, remains down 31% from a year ago.
+Its stock, which nosedived after it published a dismal earnings forecast, remains down about 36% from a year ago.

+Unlike many of its peers, Grubhub has been profitable.
+The company reported net income of $1 million on revenue of $322 million for the quarter ended Sept.
+30. Analysts estimate it will have an adjusted loss of $3.7 million for the quarter ended Dec.
+31, according to data compiled by Bloomberg.

 Join the Conversation